tustin2121/James_Somerton_Transcripts/_videos/M8Z1NjpdH1M.md

 <comment>
 <header><a href="https://www.reddit.com/r/hbomberguy/comments/18t811b/more_bullshit_found_in_somertons_queer_horror/kfceznn/">/u/gentlybeepingheart</a></header>
 <details>
-<summary>[Summarized, click to open for full quote.]
-His claim is shaky at best: Queer people existed in Egypt, but there's not a lot of info on them.
+<summary>His claim is shaky at best: Queer people existed in Egypt, but there's not a lot of info on them.
 If pharaohs and queens had same-gender consorts, it's not recorded.
 And the only "transgender pharaoh" we have info on is Hatshepsut, who is not actually transgender, but rather wanted to be a pharaoh and not a queen, and "pharaoh" is a male-gendered title.</summary>

 > First off, there is actually pretty scarce firsthand of homosexuality in ancient Egypt.
 Scholars are pretty sure it existed, I do believe that one pharaoh ([Pepi II Neferkare](https://en.wikipedia.org/wiki/King_Neferkare_and_General_Sasenet)) was referred to as going to one of his general's house and "doing as he desired," but to say that they were multiple gay pharaohs isn't really supported.
 Also Nefekare had multiple female consorts, but chalk that up to James just using "gay" as an umbrella term. (edit: Also, I realized that James specified "gay and bisexual" with the Romans in the following sentence, which casts a weird light on this.)
 >